-They-dies and Gentle-thems!
-My name is Devon Taylor, and I am honoured and excited to be the new President of the York House School Alum Association.
+My name is Connie Chan, and I am thrilled to be the new President of the York House School Alum Association.

-I look forward to seeing you during my time as President and invite you to let us know how the Alum Association can continue to grow and connect with you in an ever-changing world.
+I look forward to seeing you during my time as President and invite you to reach out to let us know how the Alum Association can evolve, grow, and connect with you.